Implicit transaction costs and the fundamental theorems of asset pricing: Conclusion

 \section{Conclusion}

-The goal of this paper has been the construction of an arbitrage pricing model with transaction costs that incorporates the dependence of the ask and the bid price on the traded volume.
-Continuous trading is possible but with bounded quadratic variation trading strategies.
-The model establishes simple and reasonable conditions for excluding arbitrage opportunities under transaction costs.
-In this setting, the first fundamental theorem of asset pricing (FFTAP) is valid.
-In addition, contingent claims are replicable in an $L^2$-sense.
-To facilitate the understanding of the model, the paper illustrate the model by using a linear example of an economy with linear transaction costs in the traded volume.
+The goal of this paper has been the construction of an arbitrage pricing model with implicit transaction costs.
+To facilitate the understanding of the model, the paper illustrates the model by using a linear and a non-linear implicit transaction cost economy.